Review and road test of the BMW i3

 Interior materials are eco-orientated, with the dashboard and door cards made from dried grass fibres from the kenaf plant and eucalyptus wood being optional.
 The boot measures 260-litres, but fold the rear seats and you get up to 1,100-litres.

 Market and Model

 Value.
 That's a really tough one to assess in the context of the i3.
-Prices start at just over £35,000 for the standard all-electric model, which sounds quite a lot until you remember that this car qualifies for a generous £4,500 government-funded Plug-in car grant.
-That takes the asking figure down to just over £30,000, a sum you could easily pay for a pokey diesel version of a similarly-sized premium badged model like an Audi A3 or a Mercedes A-Class.
-There's a £3,000 premium to pay if you want the sportier 'i3s' variant.
-And, whether you choose the standard model or the i3s, your dealer will offer you the option of adding in that little 'Range Exender' petrol engine for just over £3,000 more.
-Go for an i3s with the Range Extender fitted and even after the deduction of the government grant, you'll be looking at needing to shell out around £38,000.
+Prices start at just over £33,000 for the standard all-electric model once you've taken into account the generous £3,000 government-funded Plug-in car grant.
+That's a sum you could easily pay for a pokey diesel version of a similarly-sized premium badged model like an Audi A3 or a Mercedes A-Class.
+There's a £2,000 premium to pay if you want the sportier 'i3s' variant.
+Sadly, there's no longer the option of adding in a little 'Range Exender' petrol engine.

 Cost of Ownership